 In the event that a student is not able to attend for a scheduled appointment it is his/her responsibility to notify the service beforehand, so as that time-slot can be allocated to somebody else.

 Counselling is not the same as giving advice.
 Rather, a counselor seeks to help you to focus on and understand more clearly the issues that concern you.
 By respecting your own values, choices and lifestyle, the counsellor can work together with you towards making choices or changes that are right for you.
 Counselling is not any one thing but is adapted by the counselor to fit the needs of the student.
 Counselling is basically about a relationship with another person who is skilled and has expertise in dealing with the difficulties encountered by students.
 This relationship is will be one of support and advice, education and challenge, warmth and empathy.
 It will normally be on a weekly or fortnightly basis, for as long as both counselor and student consider necessary.
-Each session normally lasts up to one hour and takes place in a comfortable and private setting.
+Each session normally lasts up to 50 minutes and takes place in a comfortable and private setting.

 Most personal, relationship or identity problems can be helped through counselling - this includes anxiety, stress and depression, family and/or relationship difficulties, sexual problems or identity issues.
 It also includes talking over adjusting to a new culture, or dealing with dilemmas or difficult decisions, and well as more specific problems, such as addictions or eating problems.